danabo/zhat/_drafts/primer-probability-theory.md

 Kolmogorov's definition of probability may seem complex and technical, but it is actually very elegant in that it just simply makes use of an already existing mathematical object, the [measure space](https://en.wikipedia.org/wiki/Measure_space).
 Luckily, we don't need to understand more than the absolute basics of [measures and measure theory](https://en.wikipedia.org/wiki/Measure_(mathematics)) to understand Kolmogorov's definition and to do most things we want with probability.

 I have yet to come across a primer that explains the measure-theoretic definition of probability without taking a long and unneeded detour into measure theory.
 I structured this article to be read twice.
 The first pass is without measure theory, and the second pass is with measure theory.
-Measure-theory content is in {% adv %}[TODO]{% endadv %}.
-Simply ignore {% adv %}[TODO] text{% endadv %} the first time around (unless you are already acquainted with measure theory, but then you can just look at [Wikipedia's definition of probability](https://en.wikipedia.org/wiki/Probability_axioms#Axioms) and understand what's going on).
+Measure-theory content is hidden by default, e.g. {% adv %}like this{% endadv %}.
+Simply ignore {% adv %}purple text{% endadv %} the {%marginnote "first time" "Unless you are already acquainted with measure theory, but then you can just look at [Wikipedia's definition of probability](https://en.wikipedia.org/wiki/Probability_axioms#Axioms) to understand the gist of probability theory." %} you read this post.
+Then in the [measure theory section](#primer-to-measure-theory) at the end of this post you will see a button to show all the hidden text (and you can just click on {% adv %}purple text{% endadv %} anywhere in the post to show it).

 I believe that having a crisp and exact understanding makes everything easier in the long run, and allows for creativity, ingenuity, and heterodox thought.
 One needs to bite the bullet and do the work up front to understand the formal definitions.